-USDA Loans and VA Loans Allow 100% LTV
+USDA Loans and VA Loans

-Refinancing a Loan LTV
+Refinancing a Loan

 Borrowers who are refinancing may or may not need a specific LTV ratio.
 For example, if you’re refinancing through the federal Home Affordable Refinance Program (HARP), your LTV ratio must be higher than 80%.
 But if you’re interested in an FHA streamline refinance, there are no LTV ratio limits.

-If Your Loan-to-Value Ratio Is Too High
+What If Your Loan-to-Value Ratio Is Too High?

 Having a high LTV ratio can affect a homebuyer in a couple of different ways.
 For one thing, if your LTV ratio is higher than 80% and you’re trying to get approved for a conventional mortgage, you’ll have to pay private mortgage insurance (PMI).
 Fortunately, you’ll eventually be able to get rid of your PMI as you pay down your mortgage.
 Your lender must terminate it automatically when your LTV ratio drops to 78% or you reach the halfway point in your amortization schedule.

 If your LTV ratio is too high, taking out a mortgage loan will also be more expensive.
-By making a low down payment, you’ll need a bigger loan.
+By making a small down payment, you’ll need a bigger loan.
 In addition to paying PMI, you’ll probably pay more interest.

 A high LTV ratio can prevent a homeowner for qualifying for a refinance loan.
 Unless you can qualify for a special program (like HARP or the FHA Streamline refinance program), you’ll likely need to work on building equity in your home.